 Members of our pancreatic cancer team have achieved national and international recognition for advances in research and patient care.
 The program also includes highly experienced nurses and support staff who specialize in caring for patients with pancreatic cancer.

-- Surgical oncologists and transplant surgeons remove portions of the pancreas or transplant the pancreas.
+- Surgeons remove portions of the pancreas or transplant the pancreas.

 - Interventional radiologists deliver non-surgical, minimally invasive therapies.